To learn more about ETFs and how they could to help you achieve your investment goals, visit our Betashares Education Centre.

 Managing your DRP participation

 You are able to opt into or out of a DRP via Link Market Services once you are a registered unitholder (three days after you purchase the units).
-Whether a DRP is available for a BetaShares fund is stated under the Profile section of the relevant Product Page.

 Please see below for the step-by-step process to register your holdings and manage your DRP participation.